 How to Fix Over- and Under-Saturated Photos Using Lightroom Classic

-Correction is the of restoring an image to a neutral state.
-It brings an image to a lifelike rendition of the scene, making it look similar to how you remember it.
+Correction is the art of restoring an image to a neutral state.
+It brings an image to a lifelike rendition of the scene, making it look similar to how you it.
 Common adjustments like exposure, contrast, and composition are the first steps you take to bring an image back into a neutral state.

 Why Correct Saturation?